To all people it is as one voice and shared intentions, we embark on this journey of reimagining Kaikōura...

 Kaikōura is now 'open for business', tourists are welcome, recovery work has started and the residents are getting used to a 'new normal'.

 Recovery is a long road but we're proud of how we have come together and of the future we have 're-imagined'.
-This section of our website covers everything Recovery with information for residents, ratepayers, businesses and the wider community.
-It's a work in progress, just like us so if you have feedback please contact us.
+Recovery with information for residents, ratepayers, businesses and the wider community is woven into the information across our website, if you have feedback or can't find something you're looking for please contact us.